 Brosseau Vineyard is located in the heart of the Chalone Appelation high above the Salinas Valley.
 The vineyard was originally planted in 1980.

-Under The Wire released their second set of wines this past Spring.
-I’d encourage you to sign up for the mailing list as I suspect the wines will be hard to come by in the upcoming years.
+Under The Wire released their third set of wines a few months ago.
+If you are a fan I’d encourage you to sign up for the mailing list as I suspect the wines will be hard to come by in the upcoming years.
 The Brosseau Vineyard Sparkling Chardonnay was $60 direct from the winery.

 If you enjoyed this post please consider subscribing to Zinfandel Chronicles updates by email.